Call for Abstracts

+All submissions must be made on the form on the website.
+Details of how the abstracts will be scored can be found here.
 Submissions received not using the automated system will be rejected.
-You will receive an electronic acknowldgement as proof of the submission.
+You will receive an electronic acknowledgement as proof of the submission.

-To submit an abstract, please see form below.
-Please include all fields and a blind form will also be automatically produced to all for blind refereeing by the panel.
+To submit an abstract, please use online form.
+Please include all fields and a "blind form" will automatically be generated for refereeing by the panel.
 If any references are from your own group, please make this clear.
 Abstracts will be subjected to blind competitive peer review by members of the research subcommittee and the top scoring abstracts will be selected for presentation.
-If your abstract is selected for an oral presentation you are entitled to attend the BSUG Annual Meeting free of charge.
+If your abstract is selected for an oral presentation you are entitled to attend the BSUG Annual Meeting free-of-charge.